 West Ham eventually relented, selling him to their London rivals and getting a striker in return as Bobby Zamora headed the opposite way down the A406 as his replacement.

-The striker's inability to force a regular place would see him head to Portsmouth in January 2008, before going back to White Hart Lane 12 months later.
+The striker's inability to force a regular starting berth would see him head to Portsmouth in January 2008, before going back to White Hart Lane 12 months later.

 In all, he is Tottenham's sixth-highest goalscorer.
-And what of Zamora?
-Well, he just happened to score the winning goal as West Ham won promotion to the Premier League through the Championship play-offs in 2004/05.
+As for Zamora, well, he just happened to score the winning goal as West Ham won promotion to the Premier League through the Championship play-offs in 2004/05.